brainstormforce/wp-spectra/README.md

 ## Changelog ##

+### 2.0.13 - Monday, 26th SEPTEMBER 2022 ###
+* Fix: Review Schema - Star ratings does not reflect on the frontend same as editor when multiple review block used.
+* Fix: Review Schema - Star ratings appear different on front end and in editor.

 ### 2.0.12 - FRIDAY, 16th SEPTEMBER 2022 ###
 * Improvement: How to block - Option to disable step links.
 * Improvement: Forms - Added 'Required' toggle for Accept field/sub-block.